ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-au.md

 >
 > Did you know?
 >
-> [OVHcloud's Hosted Private Cloud solution](https://www.ovhcloud.com/en-au/hosted-private-cloud/vmware/) is based on ESXi with the partitioning layout `small`.
+> [VMware on OVHcloud solutions](https://www.ovhcloud.com/en-au/hosted-private-cloud/vmware/) is based on ESXi with the partitioning layout `small`.
 >

 ### How to select the partitioning scheme